 Recipe:

-K&Co pink with glitter (glued the name to the card so I can't look it up!, 3 shades of pink cardstock
+Paper: K&Co pink with glitter (glued the name to the card so I can't look it up!, 3 shades of pink cardstock

 Accessories: corner rounder punch, crop-o-dile, Sakura stardust pen, glue rubons and pink glitter, dimensionals, Happy Birthday CB embossing folder, Sakura glaze pen in pink, dimensionals.